AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/http-modules/http-module-make-an-oauth-2-request.md

 keywords: connector
 navigation-topic: http-modules
 title: HTTP &gt; Make an OAuth 2.0 request module
-description: In order to make an Adobe Workfront Fusion HTTP(S) request to servers that require an OAuth 2.0 authorization, you first need to create an OAuth connection.
-Adobe Workfront Fusion ensures that all calls made with this connection have the appropriate authorization headers and automatically refresh associated tokens when required.
+description: In order to make an [!DNL Adobe Workfront Fusion] HTTP(S) request to servers that require an OAuth 2.0 authorization, you first need to create an OAuth connection. [!DNL Adobe Workfront Fusion] ensures that all calls made with this connection have the appropriate authorization headers and automatically refresh associated tokens when required.
 author: Becky
 feature: Workfront Fusion
 exl-id: 6c68c9b9-9f74-44a7-94ed-3785081b8331